Brandoneius/brandonthomas.tech/README.md

 1. Make draft sealed simulator for BRO
 2. Finish Resume Home Page
 3. Set up a blog for album reviews
+4. Create an Arpeggio game with JS, show the guitar neck and then have the user select if it;s the corret arpeggio or not.